Sharp threshold for percolation on expanders: Introduction

 \end{theo}

 The rough idea of the proof is the following.
-First we show that the expansion and bounded-degree properties are sufficient to imply that the value of $p$ for which the probability that $G_n(p)$ contains a component of size $c|V_n|$ equals some fixed constant $\alpha\in (0,1)$ stays bounded away from zero and one.
-This may be proved by putting together some arguments of \cite{BenjaminiSchramm96beyond} and \cite{AlonBenjaminiStacey04}.
-Now to show that the threshold is sharp, it suffices to prove that the threshold width converges to zero as $|V_n|$ tends to infinity.
+First we show that the expansion and bounded-degree properties are sufficient to imply that the value of $p$ for which the probability that $G_n(p)$ contains a component of size $cn$ equals some fixed constant $\alpha\in(0,1)$ stays bounded away from zero and one.
+This may be proved by putting together some arguments of \citet{BenjaminiSchramm96beyond} and \citet{AlonBenjaminiStacey04}.
+Now to show that the threshold is sharp, it suffices to prove that the threshold width is bounded by a function of $n$ that tends to zero.
 The proof of this fact has two main components.
-First we show that around the critical probability, the derivative (with respect to $p$) of the expected size of the largest component is proportional to $|V_n|$.
+First we show that around the critical probability, the derivative (with respect to $p$) of the expected size of the largest component is proportional to $n$.
 This is done by using Russo's lemma and the expansion property.
 In other words, the expected size of the largest component grows quickly (with $p$) around the threshold value.
-Then to show that the probability of existence of a component of size $c|V_n|$ has a rapid growth around the threshold, it suffices to show that the size of the largest component is concentrated in the sense that its standard deviation is of a smaller order of magnitude than its mean.
-This may be achieved by applying a general bound for the variance of a function of independent Bernoulli variables due to \cite{FalikSamorodnitsky07}.
+Then to show that the probability of existence of a component of size $cn$ has a rapid growth around the threshold, it suffices to show that the size of the largest component is concentrated in the sense that its standard deviation is of a smaller order of magnitude than its mean.
+This may be achieved by applying a general bound for the variance of a function of independent Bernoulli variables due to \citet{FalikSamorodnitsky07}.

+Note that if the underlying graph $G_n$ is transitive, then after showing that the critical probability is bounded away from zero and one, the theorem follows immediately from a general\vadjust{\goodbreak} result of \citet{FriedgutKalai} which implies that the threshold width is at most $O(1/\log n)$.
+However, because of the lack of symmetry assumption, the theorem of Friedgut and Kalai is not directly applicable.
+Some of the main ingredients of our proof are similar to those of Friedgut and Kalai as in both proofs Russo's lemma and an appropriate variance bound (based on either hypercontractivity or a~logarithmic Sobolev inequality) play a key role.
+We use an elegant inequality of Falik and Samorodnitsky that can also be used to prove the Friedgut--Kalai theorem.